scale-docs/docs/scale-base/tokenomics.md

 * Week 4–376,476
 * Week 5–368,947

-The decay factor will be re-evaluated after every 10 epochs
+The decay factor will be re-evaluated after every 10 epochs.

-From week 104 The decline rate will reset to 0.1%
+From week 104, the decline rate will reset to 0.1%.

 This will provide a slow & predictable decline in emissions that will last into the next century.
-Remember that no rebase means less complication but a fair opportunity for people to obtain a nice share of the fees dependent on the amount of $veSCALE they own at any point of the emission cycle.

 _This page was last updated on October 20th 2023._